Bevy Tutorial: Pong

 .

-- There is nothing about an entity that needs to be drawn on the screen
+to see anything at all - There is nothing about our new entity that needs to be drawn on the screen

 Entities themselves are not the things being rendered.
-Instead the components of an entity are what determine if the render cares about them at all.
+Instead the components of an entity are what determine if Bevy draws them on the screen at all.

 Creating a camera